christophihl/startupengineer/content/_courses/ent_fin/index.md

 ### Time & Location

-* `Entrepreneurial Finance: Lecture`: Monday, 10.30 - 12.00, Buidling Q, Room 1.21
+* `Entrepreneurial Finance: Lecture`: Monday, 10.30 - 12.00, Buidling Chanel 4, Room 0.08
-* `Entrepreneurial Finance: Case Studies`: Monday, 15.00 - 17.15, Buidling Q, Room 1.21
+* `Entrepreneurial Finance: Case Studies`: Monday, 15.00 - 17.15, Chanel 4, Room 0.08

 {{% alert warning %}}
-As long as the current situation stands, physical meetings will be replaced by online and video conference sessions to which registered participants will receive access in due time.
+We plan for a hybrid format in which both online partcipipation and physical presence should be possible.
 {{% /alert %}}

 ***